-For more information, please contact the Economics Department Chair, Bill Ferguson.
+For more information, please contact the Economics Department Chair Brad Graham.

 The Horn-Theophilus Award was established by the Class of 1951 to recognize and pay tribute to two of its members, Willard Horn and David Theophilus, who died in action as Marine Corps officers during the Korean War.
 The Class of 1951 honors the service of these two economics majors, and wants to recognize graduating economics majors who have made service to others a part of their Grinnell College career and who plan to maintain that commitment in the future.

-To nominate someone for the Horn-Theophilus Award, please fill out this nomination form.
+To nominate someone, please fill out the Horn-Theophilus Award nomination form.